bovinehero/new-employee-quiz/README.md

 Due to the JavaScript requirement this site really needed to be a single page app, and by virtue the requirement boiled down to a web form best practice dictates a simplistic approach.

-With this in mind I decided to implement a simple landing page with text instructions and a button to launch a web form.
+With this in mind I initally considered a simple landing page with text instructions and a button to launch a web form.
+While this design would have easily met the brief it did not provide ample oppertunity to explore a significantjavascript implementation.
+In order to provide a more inteactive experience I settled on implementing a javascript generated "slideshow" format for the questions.

 ### Colour